ayushi-24git/Lets-Go/README.md

 # Lets-Go

 This repo contains answers to the seven question assignment on Golang.
-Questions are in golangexercise.pdf
+Questions are in exercisesgolang.pdf